 • Politics

-Russian-backed separatists have plundered the rebel-held regions in Ukraine’s industrial heartland and created an economy stricken with fear, hypocrisy and contradiction.
-How has business transformed since the rebels took control of Ukraine’s east?
+DONETSK - Russian-backed separatists have plundered the rebel-held regions in Ukraine's industrial heartland, creating an economy characterised by fear, hypocrisy and contradiction.
+How has business transformed since the rebels took control of Ukraine's east?

 Ghosts of Sochi